SolaceLabs/solace-pretty-dump/README.md

-## One-Line mode: runtime options
+## Runtime options

-When using one-line mode, you can do some extra stuff:
+While PrettyDump is running, you can toggle/configure some stuff.
+Most of these are more useful in one-line mode.

 ### Trim

-Press **'t' [ENTER]** to enable trim for message payloads... will cause the payload to get truncated at the terminal width.
+Press **'t' [ENTER]** to enable trim for message payloads, which will cause the payload to get truncated at the terminal width in one-line mode, keeping the display nice and neat.
 This can also be enabled with arg `--trim` when starting.
 ```
 bus_trak/gps/v2/022A/01228/001.32266/0103.69693/21/OK       {"psgrCap":0.75,"heading":176,"…(len=178)
 bus_trak/gps/v2/036X/01431/001.37858/0103.92294/32/STOPPED  {"psgrCap":0.5,"heading":288,"b…(len=175)
 bus_trak/gps/v2/012A/01271/001.38968/0103.76101/31/STOPPED  {"psgrCap":0,"heading":254,"bus…(len=181)
 bus_trak/gps/v2/002B/01387/001.27878/0103.82159/32/OK       {"psgrCap":0.75,"heading":272,"…(len=177)
 ```

 ### Topic level alignment